junocash-tools/juno-addrgen/README.md

 UFVKs are sensitive (watch-only, but reveal incoming transaction details).
 Avoid logging or sharing them.

+Notes:

+- `--uvfk` is accepted as an alias for `--ufvk`.
+- Exchanges must persistently map derived deposit addresses (or their derivation indices) to internal accounts; on-chain data is encrypted and you cannot “match addresses” the Bitcoin way.

 ## Build & test

 Requirements: Go + Rust toolchain.